The Academic Standards Committee is a standing committee governed by the EOU University Council and Faculty Senate.

-- To serve as the hearing board in all matters regarding academic standing at the University.
+- To serve as the hearing board in all matters regarding academic standing at Eastern Oregon University.
 The Committee is empowered to make exceptions to academic regulations if, in spirit, such regulations are satisfied or, if the strict application of the policies would impose an educational disadvantage or undue hardship on the student.
 Consideration of exceptions may include consultation with the appropriate administrative unit responsible for maintaining the regulations in question.

-From Constitution Bylaws
+From Constitution Bylaws Page 8

 A chairperson will be elected annually at the first meeting where a majority of members are present.
 The chairperson serves for a one-year term.
-Until a chair is selected, the administrative assistant will coordinate committee business.
+Until a chair is selected, the committee assistant will coordinate committee business.

 The Registrar’s Office will appoint a member of its staff to serve as administrative assistant to the committee.

-The Committee assistant will:
+The Committee Assistant will:

 - Support the elected chairperson in the completion of ASC business

 - Solicit schedules from members as needed to coordinate times for meetings

 - Communicate with students about their hearing appointments, and organize the appointment schedule

 - Reserve a secure and private room for meetings (equipped with the necessary phone and computer connections and provide equipment as needed)